certtools/ieps/009/README.md

 # IEP009: IntelMQ Data Format: Describe product and mark vulnerabilities

-The original intention behind IntelMQ was to track malicious connections.
 Today we see increasing use in tracking known vulnerabilities in specific online accessible software.
 IntelMQ Data Format does not natively support any kind of identification of which product is affected, or presentation of the vulnerability list.
 The only existing method is to use the `extra` field.

 This IEP aims to address the increasing use of vulnerability reports by proposing additional